SullivanMuse/SullivanMuse.github.io/content/posts/useful_commands.md

 ## System Information

 - `lshw -short` will show you basic information about what hardware you are running.
 You should run it with `sudo` if you want the maximum amount of information.
+- `uname -m` will show your instruction set
 - `ps -aux` print information about running processes
 - `tty` print file name of terminal connected to stdout